zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 **Parameters**
 *client\_id* - The client id for this connection.
-*clean\_session* - Resume the previous connection with this id or not.
-Default value is false.
+*clean\_session* - Clear the previous connection with this id or not.
+Default value is true.
 *MQTT\_version* - Version of MQTT protocol for this connection, either MQTTv31 (MQTT version 3.1) or MQTTv311 (MQTT version 3.1.1).
 Default value is MQTTv311.

 **Returns**
-NONE\_ERROR if the setup on Linux side and connection settings are correct.
+NONE\_ERROR if the setup on openWRT side and connection settings are correct.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if input string exceeds the internal buffer size.
 SET\_UP\_ERROR if the setup failed.

 <a name="config"></a>
 ### IoT\_Error\_t config(char* host, int port, char* cafile\_path, char* keyfile\_path, char* certfile_path)
 **Description**
-Configure host, port and certs location used to connect to AWS IoT service.
-If the inout strings for host, cafile\_path, keyfile\_path and certfile\_path are set to NULL, the default value will be used to connect.
+Configure host, port and certs location used to connect to AWS IoT.
+If the input strings for host, cafile\_path, keyfile\_path and certfile\_path are set to NULL, the default value will be used to connect.
 Must be called to load user settings right after `aws_iot_mqtt_client::setup` and before connect.

 **Syntax**